Antigua to Leon Bus

 El Salvador Border (exit) – 6pm

 Drama 2 then began.
 A girl on our bus didn’t have an entry date included on her Guatemalan stamp.
 You’re entitled to a combined 90 days in Guatemala, El Salvador, Honduras and Nicaragua.
-However, you must make sure your passport stamp includes an entry date and ‘90 days’, particularly if you’re crossing borders via land.
+However, you must make sure your passport stamp includes an entry date and the word ‘90 days’, particularly if you’re crossing borders via land.

 Honduras Border (entry)